 Before we step through our cool business name

 If you’d prefer to skip our step by step for creating your own cool company name, simply search our website.
-We’ve done the legwork for you – conjuring up hundreds of cool brand names with ready-to-purchase domains – like business and finance brand names; health & beauty brand names and tech & web brand names.
+We’ve done the legwork for you – conjuring up hundreds of cool company names with ready-to-purchase domains – like business and finance brand names; health & beauty brand names and tech & web brand names.
 Our service then not only handles the cool business name, but also includes a logo, as well as the domain.

 Getting started – How to come up with some cool company name ideas